Change Control Management and its steps

 5. Communicate effectively

 Effective communication is the key to the success of any endeavor.
 So it is with the change control management also.
 Open and strong communication with everyone is what binds all throughout the Change Management process.
-It is vital for cultivating a culture that is conducive to accepting the change gracefully.
-You should not communicate only to explain your plans and seek approvals but also to yourself understand and make others understand the problems that need to be solved.
+It is vital to cultivate a culture that is conducive to accepting the change gracefully.
+You should not communicate only to explain your plans and seek approvals but also to understand and make others understand the problems that need to be solved.
 Healthy communication has to be the backbone for effective Change Management.
 We all know that people are very reluctant to adopt change.
 So, effective communication lines should be opened with everyone concerned at every stage of the process to remove any misgivings or doubts.
 Transparent communication between all will help all the stakeholders to have a clear idea of what is working and what is not.
 Clear two-way communication means people can speak out their concerns and offer suggestions.
 Effective communication can work wonders for implementing the change smoothly.
 Also, this way people become more responsive and willing to try out new methods or processes.

 6. Track the risks and manage them

 One of the most common reasons for resistance to change is the fear of the unknown.
 And this is one of the major risks in Change Management - the resistance to change.
 Another reason for resistance to change is the risk factor involved.
 People are usually averse to taking risks.
 And this is a quite normal response to any proposal for change.
 But then it can derail the entire change process and can put its entire success in jeopardy.
-The best way to deal with it is to correctly anticipate the level of resistance and prepare for it.
-This can be done by providing training to the leadership and arming them with the tools to combat resistance.
+The best way to deal with it is to correctly anticipate the resistance level and prepare for it.
+This can be done by training the leadership and arming them with the tools to combat resistance.
 With this, they would be better equipped to deal with all the concerns and doubts of the participants who are unwilling to make the contribution required of them in the Change Management process.
 This will promote transparency thus mitigating this risk and affecting the transition process smoothly.

 7. Continuous review and improvement

 Change Management is a continuous process.
-So, it is vital to regularly monitor the team's progress.
+So, it is vital to monitor the team's progress regularly.
 Are they on the right track?
 Are they moving correctly toward the goal outlined in your roadmap?
 Moreover, you may be required to readjust your strategies mid-way through the process and better approaches may have to be incorporated into the plan.
-Therefore, it is important to regularly stop and assess with all the stakeholders, the amount of progress made and what can be improved to accomplish the goals.
+Therefore, it is important to regularly stop and assess with all the stakeholders the amount of progress made and what can be improved to accomplish the goals.
 Also, this will also help you to see if any new impediments have cropped in and if yes then how to overcome them.
 It is always better to create a feedback loop where you can review regularly and identify challenges and adjust your plan accordingly.

 8. Celebrate success

 It is very important to keep the team motivated at all times to avoid burnout or boredom.
-Change control management is a tough process and there are setbacks and challenges coming up all the time.
-It is therefore important that you take out some time to celebrate the successes of the team and the individual members.
+Change control management is a tough process and setbacks and challenges are coming up all the time.
+It is therefore essential that you take out some time to celebrate the successes of the team and the individual members.
 Recognize their achievements at different milestones and celebrate those achievements with them.
 It not only keeps the team motivated and positive but also helps in sustaining momentum and keeping morale high.
-Every team or its member who is responsible for delivering a milestone should be given due recognition which will play an important part in fostering a culture in the organization that will facilitate the smooth adoption of the change process and implementation of the change.
+Every team or its member who is responsible for delivering a milestone should be given due recognition which will play an essential part in fostering a culture in the organization that will facilitate the smooth adoption of the change process and implementation of the change.

 The best of the plans go awry due to unexpected problems, setbacks, and obstacles that make the forward movement difficult.
 But by involving all the concerned people from an early stage, defining the process and the result of the proposed change clearly, gives you the structure you need to implement the change successfully.
 Change control management is easier said than done.
 But by adopting the above process, you can deal with the change and implement it rather easily.
 By incorporating clearly identified steps into your change process, and flexibility to adjust strategies and approaches, you can bring a culture of effective Change Management to your organization.